 Graduate Degree Programs

 The doctoral program (PhD) may be pursued on either a full- or part-time basis.
-Students entering with a master's degree have a time limit of 5 years to complete all requirements; those holding only the bachelor’s have a 7-year time limit.
-The degree is awarded when the student successfully defends a thesis that makes a substantial contribution to fundamental knowledge in a particular field or interdisciplinary field.
+Students entering with a master's degree have a time limit of 5 years to complete all requirements; those holding only a bachelor’s have a 7-year time limit.
+The degree is awarded when the student successfully defends a doctoral thesis that makes a substantial contribution to fundamental knowledge in a particular field or interdisciplinary field.
 Almost all ECSE PhD students in good standing receive financial support (stipend and tuition) throughout their doctoral study.

 This program, which allows RPI students to earn both a bachelor’s and master’s degree in five years, provides an efficient, optimized path to earning a graduate degree while extending undergraduate Rensselaer funding for an additional year.